Hi-Media/reST-test/doc/Chap3-RESTAPIResources-requestNewOrder.rst

 Overview
   The merchant can/must send the following customer information along with the transaction details.

-The following table lists the customer related parameters
+The following table lists the customer related parameters:

 .. table:: Table: Customer-related parameter
   :class: table-with-wrap